 Provide ongoing general counsel services to Garden Highway Mutual Water Company, a senior water rights holder on the Feather River.

-Represent Glenn-Colusa Irrigation District and other Sacramento River Settlement Contractors in defense of federal district court lawsuit, and subsequent Ninth Circuit appeal, brought by environmental organizations challenging long-term water rights settlement contract renewals under the federal ESA.
+Represent Sacramento River Settlement Contractors in defense of federal federal court litigation brought by environmental organizations challenging long-term water rights settlement contract renewals under the federal ESA, and federal agency Biological Opinions for the long-term operations of the Central Valley Project.

-Represent mutual water company and water districts that intervened in federal lawsuit brought by environmental organizations challenging the National Marine Fisheries Service’s Biological Opinion for the Army Corps of Engineers’ operation and maintenance of dams on the Yuba River.
+Represent mutual water company and water districts that intervened in federal court litigation brought by environmental organizations challenging the National Marine Fisheries Service’s Biological Opinion for the Army Corps of Engineers’ operation and maintenance of dams on the Yuba River.